clemmy/stella/README.md

 # Builds and runs Android app
 react-native run-android
 ```
 _NOTE: This script assumes a physical device or Genymotion is used.
-In order to run it on the emulator provided with the Android SDK, use ```cordova emulate android```_
+In order to run it on the emulator provided with the Android SDK, use ```cordova emulate android```.
+For a physical device, remember to run ```adb reverse tcp:8081 tcp:8081``` first._

 ```
 # Opens the project with XCode, with which you can build and run